The ACT High School Report

 - INTRNATL: Testing at an international test center on an international test date (International test centers are those outside the U.S., U.S. territories, Puerto Rico, and Canada.)

-- STATE: In-school testing on a state test date.
+- STATE: In-school testing on a State and District testing date.

 Grade Point Average